Rent (musical): Act II

-Around Valentine's Day, Mark tells the audience that Roger and Mimi have been living together, that Collins and Angel are nowhere to be found, and that Maureen and Joanne are preparing another protest; during rehearsal, Maureen criticizes Joanne's controlling behavior, and Joanne criticizes Maureen's promiscuous mannerisms.
+Around Valentine's Day, Mark tells the audience that Roger and Mimi have been living together, Collins and Angel are nowhere to be found, and Maureen and Joanne are preparing another protest; during rehearsal, Maureen criticizes Joanne's controlling behavior, while Joanne criticizes Maureen's promiscuity.
 They break up dramatically following an ultimatum ("Take Me or Leave Me").
-Time progresses to spring ("Seasons of Love B"), but Roger and Mimi's relationship is strained by Mimi's escalating heroin usage and Roger's lasting jealousy and suspicion of Benny.
+Time progresses to spring ("Seasons of Love B"), where Roger and Mimi's relationship is strained by Mimi's escalating heroin usage and Roger's lasting jealousy and suspicion of Benny.
 Each alone, Roger and Mimi sing of love and loneliness, telling each other how they feel, as they watch Collins nurse Angel, whose health is declining due to AIDS ("Without You").
 By the end of the summer, Mark continues to receive calls offering a corporate job at Buzzline ("Voice Mail #4").
 A dance is performed representing all the couples' sex lives ("Contact").
-At the climax of the number, the two former couples break up, and Angel suddenly dies.
+At the climax of the number, the two former couples break up, and Angel suddenly dies in Collins' arms.
 At the funeral, the friends briefly come together to share their memories, with Collins being the last to reminisce ("I'll Cover You [Reprise]").
-Mark expresses his fear of being the only one left surviving when the rest of his friends die of AIDS, and he finally accepts the corporate job offer ("Halloween").
-Roger reveals that he is leaving for Santa Fe, which sparks an argument about commitment between him and Mimi, and between Maureen and Joanne.
+Mark expresses his fear of being the sole survivor when his friends eventually die of AIDS, and he finally accepts the corporate job offer ("Halloween").
+Roger reveals that he is leaving for Santa Fe, which sparks an argument about commitment between him and Mimi, while Maureen and Joanne argue.
 Collins arrives and admonishes the entire group for fighting on the day of Angel's funeral, causing Maureen and Joanne to reconcile, but not Mimi and Roger.
-The group shares a sad moment, knowing that between deaths and leaving, their close-knit friendships will be breaking up.
-Everyone leaves except Mark and Roger, and so Mark tries to convince Roger to stay in New York.
-Roger, unable to handle Mimi's declining health, becomes angry with Mark and leaves.
-Mimi returns to say goodbye, overhears everything Roger says, and, terrified, agrees to go to rehab, which Benny pays for ("Goodbye Love").
+The group share a sad moment, knowing that between deaths and leaving, their close-knit friendships will become undone.
+Everyone leaves except Mark and Roger, where Mark tries to convince Roger to stay in New York.
+Roger, unable to handle Mimi's declining health, becomes furious with Mark and leaves.
+Mimi returns to say goodbye, overhearing everything Roger had said and, terrified, agrees to go to rehab, which Benny pays for ("Goodbye Love").
 Collins is forcibly removed from the church for being unable to pay for Angel's funeral; Benny shows compassion by paying and offering Mark and Collins drinks.
-Collins accepts, causing the latter and Benny to rekindle their old friendship, but Mark has to turn down the offer due to work commitments.
+Collins accepts, causing the latter and Benny to rekindle their old friendship, but Mark turns down the offer due to work commitments.